 When I asked Facebook fans the other day about the possibility of me posting a new casserole recipe, I received an overwhelming response.
 It seems that there are a lot of casserole-lovers out there!
 I live in San Diego- not really the Casserole Capital of America.
 People here eat grilled chicken, tofu hot dogs and salad with no dressing.
 Casseroles are among the evils that aren’t spoken here in SoCal.

 Whatever.
 I eat casseroles.
 Must be because all of my distant Swedish relatives live in Minnesota, where comfort food is more welcome.
 It’s in my genes.
 And probably my jeans too.
-The good news is that I lightened this one up as much as I thought I could: Chicken Spaghetti Casserole
+The good news is that I lightened up this Chicken Spaghetti Casserole recipe as much as I thought I could.

 This is quite the cheesy casserole, and I mean that in a good way.
 It’s hard to lighten up on cheese since low fat cheeses do not tend to melt nicely, so I charged straight ahead and used full-fat cheese for this recipe.